Tanks Usage#

 Important

-Pay special attention to the flux_time
+Pay special attention to the flux_time and liquid_height parameters.

-More details can be found in rocketpy.LevelBasedTank.__init__
+More details can be found in rocketpy.LevelBasedTank.__init__.

 We can see some outputs with: